 In late September I joined forty-four thousand fellow visitors for a tour of central Berlin.

-As participants in the Berlin Marathon, we circled the inner city clockwise and, over the course of a few hours, passed several historical landmarks spanning centuries.
+As participants in the Berlin Marathon, we circled the inner city clockwise and, over the course of a few hours, passed several historic landmarks spanning centuries.

 The race starts in Tiergarten, a central park much like New York City’s.
 After World War II, residents of Berlin planted potatoes in the park in an effort to stave off starvation.

 Their dire situation was caused by both the devastation of war and the Soviet blockade of West Berlin.
 The hunger was somewhat abated by the Berlin Airlift from 1948 to 1949.

 In response to the Soviet siege, the Allies launched hundreds of thousands of flights into the city to deliver food, medicine, and fuel.

 At the rescue mission’s peak, planes were taking off and landing every ninety seconds.
 Some of the pilots dropped chocolates to Berlin’s children.

 The airlift was based at Tempelhof Airport.
 Now out of service, the airport was put to use as the venue for the marathon expo.
 To pick up my race bib, I walked through the deserted terminal, past ghostly check-in desks, empty baggage carousels, and blank departure boards.

 Next to the expo, a Douglas C-47 transport plane was parked on the tarmac, a reminder of the airlift.

 A couple of days later, I lined up at the start with runners from 150 countries.
 The sky was overcast and threatened rain, but the participants were anxious to begin.